 - VII.
-The District will conduct, with the involvement of parents, an annual evaluation of the content and effectiveness of this policy - A. To determine the effectiveness in increasing parent participation; - B. To identify barriers to greater parent participation; and - C. To report the findings to the State Board of Education. - VIII.
-The District will use the findings of the evaluations in designing strategies for school improvement and revising, if necessary, the parent involvement policies.
+The School District will provide professional development opportunities for staff members to enhance understanding of effective parent involvement strategies through the District professional development plan. - VIII.
+The School District, to the extent practical, shall provide full opportunities for parents with disabilities, parents with limited English proficiency and parents of migratory children to participate in school and parental involvement activities and programs. - IX.
+The School District shall conduct, with the involvement of parents, an annual evaluation of the content and effectiveness of this policy to: - A. determine the effectiveness in increasing parent participation; - B. identify barriers to greater parent participation; and - C. report the findings to the State Board of Education. - X. The School District shall use the findings of the evaluations in designing strategies for school improvement and revising, if necessary, the parent involvement policies.

-LAW(S) IMPLEMENTED: 1000.21, 1002.23, 1001.42, 1001.51, 1001.54, 1002.20, 1003.33, 1006.07, 1008.25, 1012.98, F.S.
+LAW(S) IMPLEMENTED: 1000.21, 1002.23, 1001.42, 1001.51, 1001.54, 1002.20, 1003.33, 1006.07, 1008.25, 1012.98, 1014 et seq., F.S.